 The third active ingredient included is R-Alpha Lipoic Acid.
 It’s a fat and water soluble antioxidant.
 Like B1 and B12, R-ALA isn’t the only form of ALA available.
 But it’s the form of ALA is most easily absorbed by the body.

-Additionally, R-ALA is one of the few molecules that can easily cross the blood-brain barrier.
+Additionally, R-ALA is one only a few molecules that can easily cross the blood-brain barrier.
 That ability allows it to work quickly and effectively.
-R-ALA helps improve the flow of blood and oxygen to the nerves, which can reduce the pain and burning common with neuropathy.
+R-ALA helps improve the flow of blood and oxygen to the nerves, which can reduce the pain and burning symptoms people experience.

 Since it is an antioxidant, R-ALA can help combat free radicals.
 Those free radicals are often a major cause of nerve damage.

-The unique combination of herbs and vitamins in Neuropathy Support Formula has several benefits over similar supplements and over other treatments for neuropathy.
+The unique combination of herbs and vitamins it contains has several benefits over similar supplements and over other treatments for neuropathy.